fustilio/wordnet-playground/wn-ts-web-demo/README.md

 # WordNet TypeScript Web Demo

-An interactive demo for exploring the WordNet API in the browser using SQLite WASM and OPFS.
+An interactive demo for exploring the WordNet API in the browser using SQLite WASM, OPFS, and the new **microkernel architecture** with plugin system.

 ## 🚀 Features

+- **Microkernel Architecture** - Modern plugin-based design with relations, similarity, and translation plugins
 - **Interactive WordNet Exploration** - Search words, synsets, and explore relationships
+- **Plugin System Demo** - Live demonstration of the kernel architecture and plugins
 - **Multi-language Support** - English, French, Thai, and more
 - **Real-time Statistics** - Live database statistics and integrity checks
 - **Advanced Data Management** - Backup, restore, and cache management
 - **Developer Tools** - Built-in debug console and performance monitoring
+- **React Integration** - Custom hooks and context providers for easy integration
 - **Responsive Design** - Works on desktop and mobile devices

 ## 📚 Documentation